sylabs/singularity-userdocs/quick_start.rst

    $ singularity build lolcow.sif docker://sylabsio/lolcow

-Unlike ``pull``, ``build`` will convert your image to the latest {Singularity} image format after downloading it. ``build`` is like a “Swiss Army knife” for container creation.
-In addition to downloading images, you can use ``build`` to create images from other images or from scratch using a :ref:`definition file <definition-files>`.
-You can also use ``build`` to convert an image between the container formats supported by {Singularity}.
-To see a comparison of the {Singularity}
+Unlike ``pull``, ``build`` will convert your image to the latest {Singularity}
+image format after downloading it. ``build`` is like a “Swiss Army knife” for container creation.
+In addition to downloading images, you can use ``build`` to create images from other images, or from scratch using a :ref:`definition file
+<definition-files>`.
+You can also use ``build`` to convert an image between the
-definition file with Dockerfile, please see: :ref:`this section
+container formats supported by {Singularity}.
+To see a comparison of the {Singularity} definition file with Dockerfile, please see: :ref:`this section
 <sec:deffile-vs-dockerfile>`.

 .. _cowimage: